Two-year fellowship program recognized by the Endourological Society.

-- Participate in weekly pre-op conferences (Wednesday a.m.)
+- Participate in weekly preoperative conferences (Wednesday a.m.);

-- Have bi-weekly conferences with above-mentioned faculty to evaluate research projects and overall fellowship experience
+- Have bi-weekly conferences with above-mentioned faculty to evaluate research projects and overall fellowship experience; and

-- Present topic-based didactic lectures to the department quarterly.
+- Present quarterly topic-based didactic lectures to the department.

 EVALUATION AND PROGRESS REPORTS:

-The fellows will be evaluated every six-months.
+The fellows will be evaluated every six months.
 These evaluations are held in January and July of each academic year.
-Any strengths and/or deficiencies will be identified and remedial measures instituted.
+Any strengths and/or deficiencies will be identified, and remedial measures will be instituted.

 The methodology for evaluation is as follows:

-The department uses a standardized questionnaire which will be completed by the relevant faculty.
-These are then collated and used for the counseling sessions.
-The areas of evaluation include medical knowledge, professional and personal behavior, input from nursing and OR staff, surgical and endoscopic skills, rapport with patients and family, teaching and mentorship skills, availability and promptness in conducting duties, etc.
+The department uses a standardized questionnaire, which will be completed by the relevant faculty and subsequently collated and utilized for the counseling sessions.
+The areas of evaluation include medical knowledge, professional and personal behavior, input from nursing and OR staff, surgical and endoscopic skills, rapport with patients and family, teaching and mentorship skills, and availability and promptness in conducting duties, etc.